 This is our preferred method of transportation in Bangkok.
 It is essentially the Thai version of Uber, and you can order a car, tuk tuk, or motorbike to pick you up at your current location.
 What we like most about Grab is that, like Uber, you know the total price before you get into the car.

 The downside to Grab is that several times it said there were “no Grabs available” even though we were in central areas, or the wait for a driver was a long time whereas we could flag a taxi down easily.
-Many Grabs in Bangkok are also taxis, so I assume they can get more money if they take passengers off of the app, making them less likely to accept your request.
+Many Grabs in Bangkok are also taxis, so I assume they can get more money if they take passengers outside of the app, making them less likely to accept your request.

 A note on taxis: Taxis in Bangkok are notorious for overcharging tourists or changing the price midway through your ride.
 That said, sometimes it’s the only option, as Grabs can be difficult to get, especially if you’re in a hurry.